If you’re wondering if Medicare Supplement plans are worth it… keep reading.

 Insurance companies use different rating systems to determine premium rates.
 The rates may be slightly lower initially but increase later as you age.
 Below are some of the ways that the insurance companies determine their premium:

 - Issue-age-rated plan: the carrier sets your rates on the date that you purchased the insurance plan.
-Aging does not lead to an increase in the premiums, but they are bound to change depending on the inflation and other factors.
 The premiums are lower for the people purchasing the policy at a younger age than the elderly.

 - Attained-age-rated: the insurance companies set the premiums depending on the insured age at the time of purchase of the policy.
 This can be really beneficial for those new to Medicare.